CURRICULUM OPTIONS

 By Susan Carlile (Professor, California State University, Long Beach)

 Below are sample readings with topics for a course, unit, or class period focused on eighteenth-century print culture.
 This list complements the article “Early Social Media, Women, and Teaching the Eighteenth-Century Magazine” (link to article forthcoming in 2026).
 The material could be taught as a whole and in any order, or individual installments could be chosen.
 If access to a rare book or special collections library is possible, the opportunity to read entire magazines in their original form adds greatly to students’ appreciation.
-In addition to the activities below, facilitating a simple scavenger hunt, even with digitized periodicals, to look for common parts of a magazine is a good orientation.[1]
+In addition to the activities below, facilitating a simple scavenger hunt, even with digitized periodicals, to look for common parts of a magazine, is a good orientation.[1]
 For example, students can be asked to identify elements such as: table of contents, a fictional persona, serialized installments, evidence of authorship, an index, types of genres represented, and common topics based on titles.

 1 Day: Overview of Eighteenth-Century Periodical Studies

-- Manushag N. Powell.
-“New Directions in Eighteenth-Century Periodical Studies.”
-Literature Compass 8, no. 5 (2011), pp. 240–57.
+- Manushag N. Powell, “New Directions in Eighteenth-Century Periodical Studies,” Literature Compass 8, no. 5 (2011): 240–57.

 and/or

-1 Day: Editor OR Author?
+1–3 Days: Editor OR Author?

 Students answer an anchor question[2] of their choice for each of the following selections:

-- Tatler (1710):
+- Option/Day 2: The Tatler (1710):

-- “Antidote for News-Addiction” (May 30)
+- “Antidote for News-Addiction” (May 30).
+In Mackie, The Commerce of Everyday Life, 65–70.

-- Option 3:
+- Option/Day 3:

-- Spectator: “The Spectator is not a Newspaper” (December 31, 1711)
+- The Spectator: “The Spectator is not a Newspaper” (December 31, 1711).
+In Mackie, The Commerce of Everyday Life, 97–100.

-- “On Women Proprietors of Coffeehouses and Shops” (August 28, 1711)
+- “On Women Proprietors of Coffeehouses and Shops” (August 28, 1711).
+In Mackie, The Commerce of Everyday Life, 213–216.

 1 Day: Editor AS Author